-Bruce Green is a Chartered Chemist, member of the Royal Society of Chemistry and a Chartered Scientist.
+Bruce is a Chartered Chemist, member of the Royal Society of Chemistry and a Chartered Scientist.
 He has been involved with the formulation of many famous brands both in the UK and in North America and holds numerous chemistry patents.
 He has acted as a consultant to Tristel since the establishment of the business in 1993 and is the original inventor of Tristel's proprietary chlorine dioxide technology.

-Peter Clarke and Antonio Soler, both Non-Executive Directors at 1.7.11, retired from the Board at the Company's AGM on 13.12.11.
+Peter Stephens a Non-Executive Director at 1.7.12, retired from the Board at the Company's AGM on 11.12.12.